Angela Vithoulkas: Sydney Matters Independent Team (2016–2017)

 Towards the end of Ms Vithoulkas' first tenure as a City of Sydney councillor, she established the Sydney Matters team to run in the 2016 City of Sydney local elections.
-It was believed that both Angela Vithoulkas as a business leader and Liberal Candidate Christine Forster would be an increased threat to incumbent Clover Moore due to the introduction of compulsory non-residential voting for businesses.
+It was believed that both Vithoulkas as a business leader and Liberal Candidate Christine Forster would be an increased threat to incumbent Clover Moore due to the introduction of compulsory non-residential voting for businesses.
 The changes to business voting in the local government area were a controversial change, with much of council vowing to remove the amendments if elected.

 In early August, former Liberal Mayoral Candidate, and Liberal Party member Edward Mandla joined the Sydney Matters team claiming that the Liberal party had 'lost its way'.
 Attracted by the independence afforded by being an independent politician, Mandla became the second the Sydney Matters ticket and ensured that Christine Forster would run as the Liberal candidate.
 The Sydney Matters Independent team also notably included Chinese immigration lawyer Grace Zou, founder of online publication start-up Daily Mat Beeche, and fitness blogger Lorraine Chung.

 Notable campaign platforms for the Sydney Matters team included the suggestion to build a tunnel underneath Oxford St, the introduction of free wifi for City of Sydney residents and the introduction of a Night Mayor as seen other cities, most notably Amsterdam.

 Night Mayor proposal

 A major lynch pin of the Sydney Matters 2016 campaign was a proposal for a "Night-Mayor" in the [City of Sydney].
 In 2014, the NSW Government introduced legislation, coined the lockout laws, aimed at decreasing alcohol related violence following a series of assaults in Sydney's King's Cross district.
-As a response, Angela Vithuolkas' party publicly called for the introduction of a "night-mayor" as seen in international cities.
+As a response, Vithuolkas' party publicly called for the introduction of a "night-mayor" as seen in international cities.
 The Success of Amsterdam's night mayor, Mirik Milan has been help up as a case study of what is possible for comparable cities.
 The proposal received traction in major news outlets including the Sydney Morning Herald and wide-ranging support from public figures, most notably Justin Hemmes and the Keep Sydney open group.

 Controversy

-2 days before election day, the Sydney Morning Herald published a series of "disparaging and sexist" remarks made by Edward Mandla in an email to Liberal party staff about Angela Vithoulkas.
+Two days before election day, the Sydney Morning Herald published a series of "disparaging and sexist" remarks made by Edward Mandla in an email to Liberal party staff about Vithoulkas.

 Election result

 Incumbent Clover Moore had a resounding victory in the 2016 City of Sydney local government election and was returned to office alongside 5 members of the Clover Moore Team.
-Angela Vithoulkas was returned as an Independent Councillor, securing 7.35% of the vote as councillor (6051 total votes).
+Vithoulkas was returned as an Independent Councillor, securing 7.35% of the vote as councillor (6051 total votes).
 She also received 7.74% of the vote as Mayoral candidate (6432 total votes).
 No other Sydney Matters candidates were elected.